kartikey2807/robust-federated-learning/README.md

 <img src="./images/pipeline.png">

 <div align="justify">
-Here we see that after one round of federated training,
+Here we see that after one round of federated training, the generator can generate decent 'fake' samples.
+The clients are evaluated against these fake samples, and based on their classification accuracy, we can identify malicious ones. <i>It should be noted that this setup needs the client distributions to be IID.</i> The benign clients are used for aggregation.
 </div>